AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 You may use a [[Action Economy#^359f07|minor interaction]] to draw two light weapons and hold them in one hand.
 If you have three or less light weapons with the Thrown trait held this way in one hand, you may throw each from this hand with no penalty.
 #### Shield Bash
 While wielding a shield, you may use it as a weapon.
-It deals bludgeoning damage according to the shield's weight category (1d4 for light, 1d6 for medium, 1d8 for heavy), and you are considered proficient with it.
+It deals bludgeoning damage according to the shield's weight category (1d4 for light, 1d6 for medium, 1d8 for heavy).
+Proficiency with shield attacks is gained as part of your shield proficiency, and the weapon is considered of the pugilist style.
 #### Swift Grab
 You may make a brawl action as a quick action, but doing so gives the target a +2 bonus to their Resilience saving throw.
 ### Parrying Strike